zergxyz/DataEngineeringKB/PySpark-Data-Abstraction.md

 # Spark Data Abstraction
-This document summarize the 3 types of data abstraction in Apache Spark and focus main on the pySpark perspective.
+This document summarize the 3 types of data abstraction in Apache Spark and focus mainly on the pySpark perspective.

 ### Three Types of Abstraction
 - RDD (resilient distributed dataset):